skeddles/react-playground/src/Notes/Notes.md

 these states are unique to each instance of the component, and not accessible from other components.

+## Refs / useRef() Hook Function

+Refs are like states, but aren't used for display, so they don't trigger any rerendering when they change.

+These are good for when you need to do non-react things.

+## Effects / useEffect() Hook Function

+Effects connect to external systems.

-### useContext() Hook Function
+### Contexts / useContext() Hook Function
-Now here is where you can share values between components (without having to pass it as a prop).
+Now here is where you can share values between components.
+You can also do this just by "lifting the state up" (putting states in a shared parent component) and then passing them down as props, but it can get messy fast.